openscm/openscm-twolayermodel/paper.md

 The evolution of the climate is controlled by highly complex physical dynamics.
 However, simplified representations are surprisingly powerful tools for understanding these dynamics [@held_2010_two_layer] and making climate projections [@meinshausen_2011_rcp].
-The field of simple climate modelling is widely used, in particular for assessing the climatic implications of large numbers of different emissions scenarios, a task which cannot be performed with more complex models because of computational constraints.
+The field of simple climate modelling is widely used, in particular for assessing the climatic implications of large numbers of different emissions scenarios, a task that cannot be performed with more complex models because of computational constraints.

 One of the most commonly used models of the climate's response to changes in the "Earth's energy balance" (energy input compared to energy output of the earth system) is the two-layer model originally introduced by @held_2010_two_layer.